How I Would Paint Happiness

 Today I briefly sat under this tree, the wind was blowing steadily, and I found a pink blossom that fell on the grass.
 I tucked it between the pages of a beloved book, and left because it was starting to get too cold.
 Then I went to a coffee shop nearby and had hot apple cider, while writing a letter to a friend who lives in Amsterdam.

 Is it possible to miss a place you've never been?
-Because I feel that way about Amsterdam, and other cities I've known only through books, or stories from friends and loved ones.
+Because I feel that way about Amsterdam, and other cities I've known only through books.

 Poem taken from The Paris Review, Issue No. 124, Fall 1992